-- i.
-Clinical experience is provided through a variety of mechanisms including face to face, through simulation (for example using actors), through virtual and remote clinics and ensuring different patient groups.
-A range of settings should also be offered, if available. - ii. there are effective means of ensuring that students gain sufficient access to the clinical experience required to develop and integrate their knowledge and skills, and meet the programme outcomes, in order to sufficiently be able to deliver the Osteopathic Practice Standards.
+- clinical experience is provided through a variety of mechanisms to ensure that students are able to meet the clinical outcomes set out in the Guidance on Pre-registration Osteopathic Education. - ii. there are effective means of ensuring that students gain sufficient access to the clinical experience required to develop and integrate their knowledge and skills, and meet the programme outcomes, in order to sufficiently be able to deliver the Osteopathic Practice Standards.